jethavabhavin/delete-order/README.md

 ## Key Features
 * Easy to install with default Magento extension installation
-* Easy to configure from the backend.
+* Easy to configure from the back-end.
 * Safe solution to delete Magento orders
-* Allow removing single, many or all orders simultaneously
+* Allow removing single, multiple or all orders simultaneously
 * Manage permission from Magento role
 * Enable/Disable extension feature
 * Configuration to choose order status to allow delete operation.